 – You will not only broaden your personal photographic horizons on this trip, but you will also push the boundaries of modern day digital photography as we photograph predators action in exceptionally low light conditions.

 – If your flash has remained a mystery, then don’t miss this workshop as you will learn how to use your flash skilfully.

 – Off road driving allows us maximum freedom on this safari.
 Not only will we see Africa’s big predators up close and in person, but we will follow them through the bush as they go about their business of hunting, patrolling, mating and roaring.

 – This part of Africa also offers you the very best opportunities to witness predator interaction.
-World famous National Geographic documentary filmmaker Kim Wolhuter filmed his leopard and hyena interactions at Mala Mala and Mashatu is where he made his hyena documentary.
+World famous National Geographic documentary filmmaker Kim Wolhuter filmed his leopard and hyena documentaries at Mala Mala and Mashatu

 – While the focus of this safari is on predators, you will also enjoy regular big game sightings as Mala Mala is also one of the best places in all of Africa to view the prehistoric looking rhinoceros.
 Mashatu on the other hand offers some of the best elephant viewing in all of Africa.

 – We are allocated our own private vehicle for these workshops allowing us to spend quality time at each sighting and also allowing us maximum freedom to ensure that we capture exceptional wildlife images.

 – Our lodgings for this workshop lie right in the heart of predator action which means that the action happens in close proximity to the camp, so we do not spend hours traveling to photographic locations.